bhisaac/5eFP/5eFP-SRD.md

 You tap into a deep wellspring of magic within yourself allowing you to create a variety of magical effects.

-### Flexible Casting
+### Flexible Casting (Turn)

 You can spend a use of your sorcery feature to gain additional mana, or sacrifice mana to replenish an expended use of your sorcery feature.

-Once per turn, you can either spend two uses of your sorcery feature to gain 2 mana or expend 2 mana to refresh one use of your sorcery feature.
+You either spend two uses of your sorcery feature to gain 2 mana or expend 2 mana to refresh one use of your sorcery feature.

 ## Metamagic